microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

 * If the Logic App is failing at step "ConvertHL7WithTemplate" with an app timeout error, continue reading.
 When deploying HL7Conversion flow using deployhl72fhir.bash, the App Service will deploy a P1v2 SKU.
 If your subscription doesn't support the Premium option, you will get an error.
 Change it to the Standard S1 SKU and it will still work.
 * When deploying ./deployhl7ingest.bash, if you get the below error, delete the resource group partically created and re-run.
    <center><img src="../images/challenge02-hl7ingesterror.png" width="550"></center>
-* When deploying ./deployhl7ingest.bash, if you get the below error, re-clone the Git.
+* When deploying ./deployhl7ingest.bash, if you get the below error, you probably opened the file in Windows and not Linux editor.
+Download again and try.
    <center><img src="../images/challenge02-hl7ingesterrorpipe.png" width="550"></center>
 * The resources are inserted into the FHIR server every time the Logic App runs.
 To change to update, double-click on Patient in the template, scroll all the way to the bottom of the template, change the method from POST to PUT.
 To have the resource be used the reference ID, change the url to resource?_id={{ID}} where resource is Patient in this case.
 Repeat the same for all resources.
 * If the .hl7 file you are trying to convert doesn't have out of the box template, check this [Git](https://github.com/microsoft/FHIR-Converter) on how to create new templates.